 PDF format came as a revolution in the 1990s.
 It was a challenge to access documents in the same form across various devices and operating systems.
 It would always change the formatting of the document when changing the device or operating system, casting a wrong impression on the reader.

 PDF was a solution to this very problem.
 Hence, in no time, the territory of PDF format expanded across global boundaries.
-Therefore, a downloadable PDF for your WordPress blogs has more benefits than you can think of!
+Therefore, a downloadable PDF for your WordPress blog has more benefits than you can think of!

 PDF stands for Portable Document Format and can contain images, texts, interactive buttons, embedded fonts, videos, hyperlinks, and so on.
-Basically, a PDF format is the digital print of the Daily Prophet in Hogwarts— no less than magic ever since it came.

 Wikipedia, very aptly, defines PDF as: